Skip to content

 1. Go to the Generate API Key page.

-2. Fill out the API key details:
+2. Fill out a name for the API key

-3. Click the "Generate API Key" button.
+3. Click the "Create" button.

 Step 2: Create Terraform Project Directory